-- A3.3.
+- A4.2.
 Identify the rotational orientation of the measurements.
 Position the mold on a flat surface with the bore vertical.
-Place a mark on the top of the mold to identify the rotational orientation of the measurements to be taken. - A3.4.
+Place a mark on the top of the mold to identify the rotational orientation of the measurements to be taken. - A4.3.
 Measurements-The inside diameter of the mold shall be measured at three locations (elevations) along its axis.
 Designate these elevations as 1, 2, and 3.
 The first measurement location (elevation) shall be approximately 50 mm from the top of the mold.
 The second measurement shall be in the visible wear area approximately 100 mm from an end of the mold (top or bottom) as determined by the wear area.
 The third elevation shall be approximately 50 mm from the end opposite the first measurement.

 The diameter shall be measured three times at each elevation, resulting in a total of nine individual diameter measurements.
 Each measurement is identified by a number (1, 2, or 3) corresponding to the elevation and a letter (A, B, or C) corresponding to the angular orientation of the gauge.
-At each elevation, measurements designated as "A" shall have one of the three contacts aligned with the mark made in Section A3.5, measurements designated as "B" shall have the contact rotated 90 degrees from the mark, and measurements designated as "C" shall have the contact oriented 180 degrees from the mark.
+At each elevation, measurements designated as "A" shall have one of the three contacts aligned with the mark made in Section A4.2, measurements designated as "B" shall have the contact rotated 90 degrees from the mark, and measurements designated as "C" shall have the contact oriented 180 degrees from the mark.

-For best accuracy and consistency, each bore measurement should use the same firmness and technique applied in Section A3.4.2 for gauge standardization.
+For best accuracy and consistency, each bore measurement should use the same firmness and technique applied in Section A4.1.2 for gauge standardization.

 Record each measurement to at least the nearest 0.0025 mm (0.0001 in.).
-Record the value to the nearest 0.001 mm (0.00005 in.) if the gauge resolution permits.
+Record the value to the nearest 0.001 mm (0.00004 in.) if the gauge resolution permits.

-- A3.4.1.
-Position the bore gauge at the first measurement elevation with one of the contact points aligned with the mark made in Section A3.5.
-Obtain the measurement, and record this reading as "1A." - A3.4.2.
+- A4.3.1.
+Position the bore gauge at the first measurement elevation with one of the contact points aligned with the mark made in Section A4.2.
+Obtain the measurement, and record this reading as "1A." - A4.3.2.
 Release the gauge; rotate it 90 degrees and obtain the measurement in this orientation.
-Record this measurement as "1B." - A3.4.3.
+Record this measurement as "IB." - A4.3.3.
 Rotate the bore gauge an additional 90 degrees (180 degrees from "1A") to obtain a third reading at the same elevation.
 Record this reading as "1C."

-Note A4-Figure A3.2 shows the gauge in the mold positioned for each measurement.
+Note A5-Figure A4.2 shows the gauge in the mold positioned for each measurement.
 The wear zone is represented in this figure at the top of the mold.
 Take care not to position the bore gauge probe at the sloped edge of the wear zone.

-Figure A3.2-Bore Gauge Measurement Positions within the Mold Bore
+Figure A4.2-Bore Gauge Measurement Positions within the Mold Bore

-- Release the bore gauge, and position it for the measurements at the second elevation.
-Repeat A3.4.4.
-Section A3.6 though A3.6.3 for Elevations 2 and 3.
-Record the readings, and designate them as "2A," "2B," and "2C" and "3A," "3B," and "3C," respectively. - Each individual bore measurement shall be compared to the specified range and given a A3.4.5. pass/fail rating.
+- A4.3.4.
+Release the bore gauge, and position it for the measurements at the second elevation.
+Repeat Sections A4.3 through A4.3.3 for elevations 2 and 3.
+Record the readings, and designate them as "2A," "2B," and "2C" and "3A," "3B," and "3C," respectively. - A4.3.5.
+Each individual bore measurement shall be compared to the specified range and given a pass/fail rating.
+If any of the individual bore measurements are assigned a "fail" rating, the mold is considered to be out of conformance and shall not be used. - A4.4.
+Calculations: - A4.4.1.
+For instruments that indicate the measured value directly, no calculation is required. - A4.4.2.
+For instruments for which the diameter measurement is an increment from the master ring size, calculate the mold diameter for each measurement by the following equation: